-When you start your natural hair journey, you want everything to go smoothly so you can achieve your health goals.
+When you start your natural hair journey, you want everything to go smoothly so you can achieve your goals.
 If you want to stay on the right track, it’s important to learn which natural hair mistakes to avoid.
-You don’t want to cause a setback in your regimen.

 That’s why it’s called a journey though, right?
 We’re constantly learning new things about our hair and have to figure out what it likes and dislikes.

 In this post, I’m sharing 6 common natural hair mistakes to avoid in your routine.
-If you know what to look out for, then there’s a chance you can prevent a few of these from happening.
+If you know what to look out for, then there’s a chance you can prevent these from happening.

 Natural Hair Mistakes to Avoid